 There are many practices of mindfulness meditation that have different focuses, including depression.
 Mindfulness meditation is a practice that focuses on the breath.
 In doing this, it is able to help people focus and clear their minds.

-This type of meditative practice is important in most types of Buddhist practices.
+This type of meditative practice is important in most types of Buddhist meditation practices.
 It helps with being more aware, peaceful, less judgmental, and accepting.
 People can find peace by calming their minds through this type of meditation by practicing focusing on their breath.

-Vipassana meditation is probably one of the most popular types of meditation.
+Vipassana meditation is probably one of the most popular types of mindfulness meditation.
 Like mindfulness, it focuses on being aware and accepting, but this type also includes understanding reality as it truly is.
 To do this, people must learn how to see the world without judgments or preconceived notions that they have not personally experienced.

 The Chakras are energy centers in the body that can be used to enhance spiritual growth.
 There are seven main chakras, and each has a unique purpose, including opening your ability to perceive spiritual properties.
 To work on the chakras, people meditate to clear their minds of outside distractions while focusing on the chakra in question.